All rights reserved | Wise in life llc © 2018

 For most of us, life is a really long time.
 If we Live Well now, we’ve got a pretty good shot of Living Well later too.
 Even if disease or illness strikes, we’ll have the tools we need to support our bodies through the process.
 Living Well is how we choose to live and an effort we choose to give.

-I’m feeling the gentle nudge out the door (actually more of a push!) from my crazy-ghost-of-a-husband to GO and DO and LIVE.
-I’ve decided to take my passion for teaching wellness—combine it with my curiosity of learning and traveling—and explore a life on the road.
-Being a Nomadic Health Coach will allow me to tap into opportunities I wouldn’t otherwise encounter if anchored in one location.
+I felt the gentle nudge out the door (actually more of a push!) from my crazy-ghost-of-a-husband to GO and DO and LIVE and decided to take my passion for teaching wellness—combine it with my curiosity of learning and traveling—and explore a life on the road.
+Being a Nomadic Health Coach allows me tap into opportunities I wouldn’t otherwise encounter if anchored in one location.
 I can explore and experience what it means to Live Well and share this with others in a more expansive way.

 My mission is to teach folks that a holistic approach to health is easy and doable.
 It isn’t all woo-woo, crystals and chanting (although I know many friends who benefit from this!)
 I promise to share with you my perspective on what it means to Live Well through my down-to-earth approach, simple methods, foundational systems, online education courses, and real-life experiences.